-&lt;sup>1 Temperature range is -40°C to +105°C, typical at 25°C.

-Linearity calculated using a reduced code range of AD5678 12-bit DACs (Code 32 to Code 4,064) and AD5678 16-bit DACs (Code 512 to Code 65,024).
+&lt;sup>1 Temperature range is -40°C to +105°C, typical at 25°C. Linearity calculated using a reduced code range of 512 to 65,024.
 Output unloaded.
 Guaranteed by design and characterization; not production tested.
 Interface inactive.
 All DACs active.
 DAC outputs unloaded.

-All eight DACs powered down.
+All four DACs powered down.